coder745/josh_website/resume.md

             <h5>IT Department Bryan College - Dayton, TN (2007 – 2009)</h5>
             <ul class='smaller'>
                 <li>Maintained the college website via XHTML, CSS, and a content management system (MODX).</li>
-                <li>Developed athletic pages for each athletic department and email templates for the athletic director.</li>
+                <li>Developed web pages for each athletic department and email templates for the athletic director.</li>
                 <li>Corrected ASP.NET and C# code to insure correct functioning of the school website.</li>
             </ul>